-At the tourist office, I was handled a small leaflet with 5 routes for the mountains of Montserrat.
-The back of the leaflet had a very poor map and I read the instructions for our intended route: after leaving the Sant Joan funicular go right.
+At the tourist office, I was handed a small leaflet with 5 routes for the mountains of Montserrat.
+The back of the leaflet had a very poor map and I read the instructions for our intended route: after leaving the Sant Joan funicular to

 And so we did.
 At least, I thought we did.
-After a couple of minutes I realized none of the routes description matched the landscape around us, but we kept walking.
-Soon we were on a dead end pass and walked back and forth to find the right route.
+After a couple of minutes, I realized none of the route descriptions matched the landscape around us, but we kept walking.
+Soon we were on a dead-end pass and walked back and forth to find the right route.